marnold22/picoGYM/Speeds-and-feeds/README.md

 Description: There is something on my shop network running at nc mercury.picoctf.net 20301, but I can't tell what it is.
 Can you?

+Hint-1: What language does a CNC machine use?

 > nc mercury.picoctf.net 20301
 > nc mercury.picoctf.net 20301 > gcode.g